 - Verifies the accuracy of School Accountability Report Cards relevant to instructional materials, facilities, and teacher credentialing

-- Ensures the school has posted the district’s Uniform Complaint Procedure and that district quarterly reports are submitted
+- Ensures the school has posted the district’s Uniform Complaint Procedures and that district quarterly reports are submitted

 Framing Williams Legislation: An Opportunity

-Williams Oversight is not a "gotcha."
-County superintendents work collaboratively with the lowest-performing schools and their districts to identify and address deficiencies in textbooks, facilities, and teacher assignments that may impede learning.
+The Williams Task Force works collaboratively with the lowest-performing schools and their districts to identify and address deficiencies in textbooks, facilities, and teacher assignments that may impede learning.

 The laws align with current goals of equity of educational opportunity and closing the achievement gap in California.
 They are intended to ensure that all students have access to textbooks and instructional materials, facilities that are safe and in good repair, and appropriately certificated and assigned teachers (i.e., every school in the state is impacted by Williams Legislation).

-Williams Legislation places an emphasis on the lowest-performing schools in the state (i.e., those in deciles 1-3) by advancing a process with checks and balances that results in the timely, systematic identification and resolution of deficiencies.
-Funds are provided to address deficiencies in instructional materials and facilities.
+Williams Legislation places an emphasis on the lowest-performing schools in the state (i.e., those in deciles 1-3) by advancing a process with checks and balances that result in the timely, systematic identification and resolution of deficiencies.
+In addition, funds are provided to address deficiencies in instructional materials and facilities.

 How the Williams Legislation Affects Schools

 The Williams Legislation affects all schools in California.
-The laws create mechanisms for identifying and correcting deficiencies in the areas of instructional materials, facilities, and teacher assignments.
+The laws create mechanisms for identifying and correcting deficiencies in instructional materials, facilities, and teacher assignments.
 All schools must:

 - Hold an annual public hearing to determine if each student has sufficient textbooks and instructional materials